isglobal-brge/book_omic_association/README.md

 # Outline
 This repository contains part of the material of the book "Omic association studies with R/Bioconductor" published by CRC Press.
-The hard copy including the main text and illustration can be bougth [here](https://www.crcpress.com/Omic-Association-Studies-with-R-and-Bioconductor/Gonzalez-Caceres/p/book/9781138340565).
+The hard copy including the main text and illustration can be bought [here](https://www.crcpress.com/Omic-Association-Studies-with-R-and-Bioconductor/Gonzalez-Caceres/p/book/9781138340565).
 A bookdown describing the aim of the book and the specific content of each chapter and the R code used illustrate data analyses is available in this [link]().